 The most important thing is to find a saxophone that doesn’t hold you back and is going to make learning easy.

 In this blog I’m going to look at:

 - Why I chose this used sax

 - Put this sax to the test by playing a couple of different pieces and comparing it to my pro alto

 - Share a couple of pitfalls to avoid when you buy a used sax.

-When you go online, you’ll see loads of shiny new Chinese saxophones and they are relatively cheap.
-It can be confusing because there are so many brands, it’s difficult to know which ones are good.
+When you go online, you’ll see loads of shiny new Chinese saxophones, which are relatively cheap.
+It can be confusing because there are so many brands, and it’s difficult to know which ones are good.

 It might not be as shiny, but you’re getting more saxophone for your money!

 - Better design

 - Better resale value when you’re ready to upgrade